red-hat-data-services/ods-ci/ods_ci/docs/ODS-CI-IMAGE-README.md

                 -v $PWD/ods_ci/test-output:/tmp/ods-ci/ods_ci/test-output:Z
                 -e ROBOT_EXTRA_ARGS='--email-report true --email-from myresults@redhat.com --email-to mymail@redhat.com'
-                -e RUN_SCRIPT_ARGS='--skip-oclogin false --set-urls-variables true --include Smoke' ods-ci:master
+                -e RUN_SCRIPT_ARGS='--skip-oclogin false --set-urls-variables true --include Smoke' ods-ci:1.24.0

 ```
-If you are running ods-ci container on a cluster you could use the pod template [ods-ci.pod_with_postfix.yaml](./ods-ci.pod_with_postfix.yaml) from this repository.
+If you are running ods-ci container on a cluster you could use the pod template [ods-ci.pod_with_postfix.yaml](ods_ci/docs/ods-ci.pod_with_postfix.yaml) from this repository.
+Based on your case, you may need to merge [ods-ci.pod_with_postfix.yaml](ods_ci/docs/ods-ci.pod_with_postfix.yaml) with one of the yaml used in the above examples pod definitions.

-Keep in mind that this solution is not working on OSD clusters as reported [here](https://access.redhat.com/solutions/880233).
+**NOTE**: Keep in mind that this solution is not working on OSD clusters as reported [here](https://access.redhat.com/solutions/880233).